raghavp96/mnist_utils/README.md

 This is useful for when you want to run a trained model for example and provide a PNG to the model.
 The model likely is trained on a numpy array -> this just handles the conversion from PNG to grayscale numpy array.

+To get the latest version:

+    pip install mnist-utils

 ### Working on the project